 We believe that a culture of writing promotes systematic thought and reasoned arguments; while simultaneously fostering operational efficiency (avoiding meetings for meetings sake, not waiting to meet before making decisions) and a results-oriented mindset.
 It removes the influence of the loudest voices in the room, and creates a culture where teammates are eager to and can easily share and collaborate.

 As a result, writing helps us to break down silos, escalate and resolve conflicts quickly, and work together to achieve our goals (even when others’ goals are not directly tied to our own).
-Ultimately, success at Bolt is not centered around individual victories, but by promoting the best ideas, working together to overcome obstacles, and then celebrating your team as they win alongside you.
+Ultimately, success should not be defined by individual victories, but by promoting the best ideas, working together to overcome obstacles, and then celebrating your team as they win alongside you.

 In action, this means we: